What is the purpose of child custody mediation (also known as “conciliation,”

 Important: The function of the mediator is to prepare a custody agreement that has

-both parties.
-If both parents have signed an agreement, typically
+been accepted by both parties.
+If both parents have signed an agreement,

-the parties will have up to ten (10) days to withdraw their consent to
+typically the parties will have up to ten (10) days to withdraw their

 Interviews with children are at the discretion of the mediator and you